appatel37/100-days-of-code/Day07/README.md

 Day 7 - Hangman Game
 Overview

-For Day 7, I created a Hangman Game in Python.
-The game selects a random word from a list, and the player has to guess it one letter at a time.
-Each wrong guess reduces the number of lives and displays a new stage of the hangman using ASCII art.
-The game ends when the word is guessed correctly or when all lives are lost.
+Created a Hangman Game in Python.
+The program selects a random word, and the player has to guess it letter by letter before running out of lives.

 Concepts Learned

-Using the random module to pick a word
+Using the random module

-Lists and string manipulation to track guesses
+Lists and string manipulation

-Loops and conditionals for game flow
+Loops and conditionals

-Modular programming by splitting code into separate files (hangman.py, hangman_words.py, hangman_art.py)
+Modular programming with multiple files

-ASCII art for visual feedback
+ASCII art for stages and logo

 Project Structure